Keyboard shortcuts

 uv run celery -A gutenberg worker -B -l INFO

-For proper deployment (instead of uv run manage.py runserver
+For proper deployment (instead of uv run manage.py runserver), see the uWSGI documentation.

 Printer management